Cricket history timeline

 1833John Nyren writes ‘The Cricketers of My Time‘, probably the most influential cricket book ever written.

-1841Trent Bridge, Nottingham opens
+1841Trent Bridge, Nottingham opens.

-1844First international match – USA v Canada.
+1844First international cricket match, indeed first international of any sport – USA v Canada.

-1855Brammal Lane, Sheffield opens
+1855Brammal Lane, Sheffield opens.

-1857Old Trafford opened as the home of Manchester Cricket Club
+1857Old Trafford opened as the home of Manchester Cricket Club.

-4. 1864 to 1918 – CRICKET AS AN MULTI-NATIONAL GAME
+4. 1864 to 1918 – CRICKET AS A MULTI-NATIONAL GAME

 1864County Championship concept established.
 First champions are recognised as being Surrey.